GenericMappingTools/gmt/doc_classic/rst/source/supplements/x2sys/x2sys_init.rst

 followed by any number of identically formatted data records with 6 columns (lat, lon, time, obs1, obs2, obs3) and that files are called
 \*.trk.
 We will call this the "line" format.
-First, we create the line.def file:
+First, we create the line.fmt file:

 ======  ====  ===  =========  =====  ======  ========
-# Define file for the line format
+# Format define file for the line format
 -----------------------------------------------------
 # SKIP 2                      # Skip 2 header records
 -----------------  ----------------------------------